Dreamscent/Dreamscent.github.io/_posts/2020-06-01-From-Zero-to-OSCP.md

-v1.2 - 03/06/2020 - Added section on notetaking and applications
+v1.2 - 03/06/2020 - Added section on notetaking and applications,  more stuff on the exam

 v 1.1 - 02/06/2020 - Add links for more stuff, some fixes